Military Review

 Quickly realizing that they could not “steal” MiG in battle, the Americans decided to “buy” it.
 US planes began to scatter flyers, in which they promised to pay anyone who delivered them a MiG first 100 000 dollars, and then 1 000 000, but this plan was not crowned with success.

-Meanwhile, in Moscow, at the main headquarters of the Soviet Air Force, in retaliation for the actions of the Americans, a plan was developed to land the Saber.
-For this purpose, a group of pilots was sent to Korea, headed by Lieutenant General of Aviation, Hero of the Soviet Union Alexei Blagoveshchensky.
-Arriving at the place, Blagoveshchensky gathered the commanders and announced: to provide us with all information about the air situation - we will take the Saber.
-What led the pilots into a slight confusion: for a start, at least knock them out, and only then plant them.
-To which a peppy, optimistic response followed: we ourselves have a mustache, you were told to supply information, so supply it.
+Meanwhile, in Moscow, in the main headquarters of the Soviet Air Force, in retaliation for the actions of the Americans, a plan was developed to land the “Sabra”.
+For this purpose, a group of pilots headed by Lieutenant-General of Aviation, Hero of the Soviet Union Alexei Blagoveshchensky, was seconded to Korea.
+Upon arrival, Blagoveshchensky gathered the commanders and announced: to provide us with all the information about the air situation — we will take Saber.
+What led the pilots to easy confusion: you to start though, would hit, and only then land.
+What was followed by a cheerful, optimistic answer: we ourselves with a mustache, you are told to supply information, then supply.

 And yet, after the first attempt to capture the Saber, which ended in complete failure, the group from Moscow had to listen to the opinion of the pilots.
-But the second attempt also ended in vain, during these operations one MiG was shot down, two were seriously damaged and one rolled over during landing, taking the life of one of the members of the Moscow group, Colonel Dzyubenko.
-After that, Blagoveshchensky with his group departed for Moscow.
+But the second attempt ended in vain, during these operations one MiG was shot down, two were seriously damaged and one turned over during landing, taking with it the life of one of the members of the Moscow group of Colonel Dzyubenko.
+After that, Blagoveshchensk with his group departed for Moscow.

 The capture of the Sabra took place later in September of the 1951 of the year.
 One of our pilots, Colonel Yevgeny Pepelyaev, the hero of the Soviet Union - on account of which 19 shot down American planes participating in the battle knocked out one of the “Sabre”, damaging his catapult and engine.
 The American fighter pilot, saving his life, planned and sat on the pebbles near the sea, just at the right moment for him to ebb.
 The pilot was quickly picked up by the rescue service, and the plane remained ...